-Hard wall cleanrooms are modular cleanrooms constructed of hard panels mounted between anodized aluminum posts to create a fully enclosed area.
-The rigid wall construction allows for higher internal air pressures than softwall clean rooms can achieve, helping to minimize dirty air entering and giving you a better and more consistent performance.
-Hard wall clean rooms are easy to assemble and reassemble and are recommended for ISO Class 5-8 cleanrooms.
+Modular clean rooms feature hard wall construction mounted between anodized aluminum posts to create a fully enclosed area.
+When compared to softwall clean rooms, the rigid wall construction allows for increased volumes of internal air pressure, which helps to minimize dirty air from entering the room.
+This type of hard wall design provides for a better and more consistent performance.
+Modular clean rooms are easy to assemble and reassemble and are recommended for ISO Class 5-8 cleanrooms.

-Clean Air Products’ modular hardwall cleanrooms are designed for outstanding performance and aesthetic appeal.
-We design and manufacture recirculating and non-recirculating hard wall modular cleanrooms in a range of standard sizes and configurations, as well as custom modular cleanrooms that are tailored to your unique specifications
+Clean Air Products’ modular cleanrooms are designed for outstanding performance and aesthetic appeal.
+We design and manufacture recirculating and non-recirculating modular cleanrooms in a range of standard sizes and configurations, as well as custom modular cleanrooms that are tailored to your unique specifications.

-Hard wall cleanrooms have hard, demountable walls to create a fully enclosed modular cleanroom.
-They are highly effective at preventing an area from becoming contaminated by airborne particles and can be used for applications where temperature and humidity control are critical.
-Hardwall clean rooms also provide a sharper aesthetic and can be combined to create a cleanroom that meets your size requirements.
+Modular clean rooms that are constructed with hard wall systems feature hard, demountable walls that are designed to fully enclose the modular cleanroom.
+Hardwall modular cleanrooms are extremely effective at preventing an area from becoming contaminated by airborne particles and can be used for applications where temperature and humidity control are critical.

-Softwall cleanrooms are modular cleanrooms with a soft-sided, tent-like structure.
+Conversely, Softwall Cleanrooms are modularly constructed with a soft-sided, tent-like structure.
 They are smaller and more portable than hard wall clean rooms and can be easily assembled as free-standing structures or suspended from a ceiling.
 They are effective at containing dust and since the walls are soft and flexible, they can easily be installed virtually anywhere.
 These prefabricated cleanrooms are typically less expensive than hard wall cleanrooms.

-For more information on Clean Air Products' hardwall clean rooms, download the white paper "How to select a clean room."
+For more information on Clean Air Products' modular clean rooms, download the white paper "How to select a clean room."

 Why Choose A Modular Cleanroom?Clean Air Products’ freestanding modular hard wall clean rooms will significantly reduce your design, engineering, and construction times and costs.
-They offer a number of other distinct advantages over fixed-wall cleanrooms, as well:
+They offer several distinct advantages over fixed-wall cleanrooms, including:

-- Because it’s not a permanent part of your larger structure, a modular cleanroom can be disassembled and relocated, moved to another facility, or even sold as an asset.
+- Portable - Since it’s not a permanent part of your larger structure, a modular cleanroom can be disassembled and relocated, moved to another facility, or even sold as an asset.

-- Our modular hardwall clean rooms are easy to expand: simply remove one (or more) walls and add another clean room module.
+- Expandable - Our modular clean rooms are easy to expand; simply remove one (or more) walls and add another clean room module.
 Our prefabricated designs allow your cleanroom to be expanded, reconfigured in a different layout, or divided into multiple smaller rooms.

 Clean Air Products offers both recirculating and non-recirculating modular cleanrooms and will help you decide which option is right for you.
 Contact us today to discuss your prefabricated cleanroom requirements.